achillesn/photogames/_posts/2018-04-10-nikos-psichos.md

 _(Mar.
 2018)_

+### Searching

-Everything around me is changing
+Everything around me is changing.
-Time is racing
+Time is racing.
 Where shall I lock my eye?
-A vacant look, searching
+A vacant look, searching.
 Is there something lurking?
-Maybe a ray of light
+Maybe a ray of light,
-a shape
+a shape,
 or some sort of a detail?
 Is there..?

 ![null](/assets/images/psychosn_met11.jpg)